 Use your bot to let people know what it is your company does, particularly when communicating with people who have recently entered your brand’s sphere of influence.
 This is a great way to capture interest.
 By conveying your brand in a way that appeals to your target audience, you are qualifying people from a cold audience to a warm audience and moving them down your sales funnel.
 There are a few ways to do this, and there’s no reason that you can’t do them all.
 It’s all about what works best for your brand.

 3. Encourage People to Visit Your Product Page

 Once you’ve used one or both of the above features to warm your audience up, you can start directing them to your product pages.
 However, it is important that you make it feel natural and conversational and not like a sales pitch.
 If you don’t want to direct people to your product pages this way, you can always add a shop button to the menu, but a well-organized conversation does tend to work well.

 4. Send Broadcasts to Subscribers to Increase Your Customer Lifetime Value

 As well as your standard bot conversation, you can send out ad hoc broadcasts to your subscribers.
 There are many useful ways to use these to draw attention back to your brand and increase customer lifetime value and the likelihood of future conversions.
 Once again, make sure that these aren’t too sales orientated and send them out sparingly – no more than once per week.

-You can use broadcasts to let customers know about important business news you think they will find interesting, to offer them content that they may find useful such as a blog which will draw them back to your website, or to ask them if they want to be made aware of future product launches and information.
+You can use broadcasts to let customers know about important business news you think they will find interesting, to offer them content that they may find useful such as a blog that will draw them back to your website or to ask them if they want to be made aware of future product launches and information.